Egyptian Amulet of Lion God Maahes | Circa 1070 to 664BCE

 Description

 This rare Egyptian amulet depicts Maahes, the lion-headed god of war, protection, and weather.
-Revered as the son of Ptah and the feline goddesses Bast or Sekhmet, Maahes embodied ferocity and guardianship in the Egyptian pantheon.
-The amulet presents the deity with a lion’s head, symbolizing his protective and warlike qualities, and was likely worn as a personal charm to invoke divine strength and safeguarding in daily life or battle.
+Revered as the son of Ptah and the feline goddesses Bast or Sekhmet, Maahes embodied ferocity and divine guardianship within the Egyptian pantheon.
+The amulet portrays the deity with a lion’s head, symbolizing strength and protective power.
+Objects of this type were commonly worn as personal charms intended to invoke divine protection, courage, and strength in both daily life and times of conflict.

 Features